Mockup of 5 iPhones showing home, search, folders, and listing screens from Hidden Gems app

 Ideation

-In the beginning UX phase, I created a project proposal in which I defined my projected users, listed the essential features and user stories, and created user flows and a user flow diagram.
-View the project proposal PDF.
+I created a project proposal in which I defined my projected users, listed the essential features and user stories, and created user flows and a user flow diagram.
+I've included a couple of key user flows below; view the project proposal PDF to see more.

 Two user flows showing paths for using a filtered search and creating folders to save places in.

-I extracted the list of screens I needed to create from my user flows, and then started sketching some low-fidelity wireframes.
+I extracted the list of screens I needed to create from my user flows, and then started sketching some low-fidelity concepts.

 Sketches of home, search, search results, filters, and business listing screens.

-After creating low-fidelity wireframes, it was time to iterate!
+I created low-fidelity wireframes from my sketches and iterated from there.
 I added detail as I moved the screens into the mid-fidelity stage, and then I used them to create a prototype.
 I requested feedback on the prototype and made improvements based on the input I received.
 It took several more rounds of polishing and tweaking before I had the final screens.

 Progression of home and business listing wireframes from low to high-fidelity.